 The University values liberal arts as a foundation for all learning.
 Student learning encompasses the ideas, values, and knowledge of the disciplines of the liberal arts and sciences.
 Through interdisciplinary instructional delivery, the University promotes independent and collaborative learning.

-- ASU has three colleges, namely the College of Arts and Sciences, the College of Business, Education, & Professional Studies, and the Darton College of Health Professions, which together provide an extensive selection of academic programs with over 50 undergraduate certificates, associate, and baccalaureate programs.
+- ASU has three colleges, namely the College of Arts and Sciences, the College of Business, Education, & Professional Studies, and the Darton College of Health Professions, which together provide an extensive selection of over 50 undergraduate certificates, associate, and baccalaureate programs.

 Albany State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master's, and education specialist degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404-679-4500 for questions about the accreditation of Albany State University.